sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/README.md

 ### Staging

 This mode is present since version 1.0.
 It is _automatically used_ for release builds (unless overridden by configuration to perform "deferred" or "direct" deploys).
+Staging happens against a staging directory created on Nexus instance that's baseURL is set plugin configuration.

 This mode performs full staging workflow, from repository creation to closing it in case of success or dropping the repository in case of (transport or staging rule) failure.